aevri/barrie-bear/barrie_bear.md

 formed.
 Mrs. Beaver was a busy little person too and with three growing youngsters to look after, her time was very valuable.
 Mr. & Mrs. Rabbit went out to welcome them at the gate, and suggested that they went to sit in the garden.
-Rush,,Rory and Tear asked if they could go and play in the forest, and Mrs. Beaver said that they could as long as they were not too long.
+Rush, Rory and Tear asked if they could go and play in the forest, and Mrs. Beaver said that they could as long as they were not too long.
 Mrs. Squirrel was next to come, closely followed by Mr. Weasel and Mr. Robin, who were often to be